DiogoAADCosta/guitar-diagnostic-system/engines/behavioral_engine/v6/readme.md

 ## Key Insight

 Once both data and language are structured,
-the system moves beyond analysis and begins to simulate real communication.
+the system moves beyond analysis and begins to simulate human-like communication.

 This version marks the transition from: